Transporting vehicle loads safely – guidance on the rules

 If loads are not secured adequately, fines and points may be awarded.
 Drivers and employers are at risk as the law applies to drivers and anyone who causes or permits the use of vehicles deemed to be unsafe.

-The DVSA has advised that roadside examiners will take a pragmatic approach, but action will be taken if loads are found to be unsafe.
+We understand that the DVSA has advised that roadside examiners will take a pragmatic approach, but action will be taken if loads are found to be unsafe.

 Further advice